 Not quite gingerbread and not quite spice cookies, these molasses cookies cover a lot of cookie ground.
 From nutmeg to allspice, there are quite a few ingredients in this recipe.
-Yet its not difficult to throw together.
+Yet it's not difficult to throw together.
 The amount of each spice that you use is a little fudgeable, so let your taste buds be your measuring guide.
 The nice round baked cookie look comes from cooling the dough in the fridge for an hour and rolling each cookie into a round ball.
-Don’t worry that part takes no time at all.

 - 1 cup light brown sugar